Distance: 48 miles (77km)

 With temperatures dropping and more precipitation on the cards, the Universe threw me a timely accommodation bone in the form of a hobbit hole.
 It was actually another Shepherd’s hut, but as the door of the domicile stood no more than 3 feet high, I was forced to channel my inner-Bilbo Baggins in order to enter.

 It was a good decision.
 Freezing rain and high winds continued unabated for most of the evening, and my planned campsite on a small ledge overlooking the lake would have been decidedly less comfortable.

-After going over the maps for tomorrow’s route, I listened to an audiobook version of “The Lord of the Rings: Fellowship of the Ring.”
-Seemed appropriate considering my lodgings.
-Visions of Gandalf’s fireworks, Bag End and even the Green Dragon pub drifted in and out of my conscious as I nodded off to sleep.
+After going over the maps for tomorrow’s route, I listened to an audiobook version of “The Lord of the Rings: Fellowship of the Ring”; which seemed appropriate considering my lodgings.
+Visions of Gandalf’s fireworks, Bag End and even the Green Dragon pub drifted in and out of my consciousness as I nodded off to sleep.

 Ascending gradually, I soon came across a pair of smaller lakes, Mancancocha and Acococha.
 Together they constituted one of the scenic highlights of the final stage.
 Nice spot for breakfast.
 I Iocated a large flattish rock on the shores of Acococha, dropped my backpack and began to eat.

 The sun was shining, the temps had climbed to the high single digits (Celsius) and the sky was a perfect azure blue.
 Clouds of all shapes and sizes drifted by.
 Once I had finished my meal, I lay still and closed my eyes; I began to daydream as I soaked up the early-morning rays.
 I felt grateful.